Here are 18 interesting facts about Montenegro. Many will help you to better plan your trip to Montenegro; others are just for fun.

 Fun Interesting Montenegro Facts to Know

 6. The depth of the Boka Kotor Bay reaches 60 meters.
 That is why cruise ships sail and park here.
-They need a draft of 9-12 meters and Kotor Bay offers that.
+They need a draft of 9-12 meters, and Kotor Bay offers that.
 In winter, in calm weather, the water in the bay becomes a mirror surface, which you will not see in hot summers.

 7. The highest peak in Montenegro is Bobotov Kuk (2523 meters) in the national park Durmitor.
-But there is a controversial peak – Zla Kolata (2534 meters) which is located on the border with Albania.
+But there is a controversial peak – Zla Kolata (2534 meters), which is located on the border with Albania.

-Facts About Montenegro Holidays, Culture And Traditions
+Montenegro Facts Holidays, Culture And Traditions

 9. In this small country, religious holidays are more important than secular and state holidays.
 Depending on the religion, the employer is required to give an official weekend to the employee.
-Montenegro has about 70% of Orthodox, 20% of Muslims and the rest are Catholics.
+Montenegro has about 70% of Orthodox, 20% of Muslims, and the rest are Catholics.

 10. The birth of a son is a big celebration for the Montenegrins.
 In the countryside, people can be celebrating this event “in a big way” in front of the house with constant shots from pistols so that the whole district can hear.